- Updated

 Once you select a translation preference for each custom field, don’t forget to Save.

 If you’re translating by yourself, go to WPML → Translations and click the Translate button.
-This opens the Advanced Translation Editor, where you’ll see automatically generated translations for your post content and custom fields.
-You can accept and edit them as needed, or click the Undo translation button and add your own translations.
+This opens the Advanced Translation Editor, where you can translate all your content, including custom fields.

 Go Multilingual with WPML